-- 6.1.23 Cleared vegetation was stockpile and located mainly in Holes 1 and 17 or along the site boundary (outside the silt fences) for wind/sun drying before proper disposal.
+6.1.23 Cleared vegetation was stockpile and located mainly in Holes 1 and 17 or along the site boundary (outside the silt fences) for wind/sun drying before proper disposal.
 Stockpile of construction waste was also observed located at Hole 2.
-The Contractor was reminded to dispose the vegetation stockpiles and construction waste off-site properly according to the waste management plan. - 6.1.24 No chemical storage area was available on site during the reporting month.
+The Contractor was repeatedly reminded to dispose the vegetation stockpiles and construction waste off-site properly according to the waste management plan.

+- 6.1.24 No chemical storage area was available on site during the reporting month.
 Some oil tanks were required as the standby fuel.
 Drip trays were provided underneath the oil tanks to prevent leakage on the bare ground.
 The Contractor confirmed that the chemical waste generated was in small amount and would be disposed by their sub-contractor or store on site.
-The Contractor was reminded to provide chemical storage areas for chemical storage on site. - 6.1.25 Site office construction was completed and located near existing maintenance building.
+The Contractor was reminded to provide chemical storage areas for chemical storage on site.
+Improper handling of chemical for the wastewater treatment plant was observed.
+The Contractor was reminded to rectify the situation and provide proper chemical storage area for any chemical required to store on site. - 6.1.25 Site office construction was completed and located near existing maintenance building.
 Mobile chemical toilets were provided on site.
 The number of workers on site was around 100 (excluding the management staff of the Contractor) could be increased up to 200 persons on site.
 The Contractor was reminded to provide sufficient sewage treatment facility and/or mobile chemical toilets on site to cater for the needs.
-The sewage treatment plant for the site office was started to operate near the end of this reporting month.
-The effluent was directly discharged to the freshwater inland marsh and ultimately to the marine water.
+The sewage treatment plant for the site office was provided and the effluent was directly discharged to the freshwater inland marsh and ultimately to the marine water.